Sept. 16, 1981: Leonard vs Hearns

 Now it was time for Angelo Dundee’s pivotal scene and yet another turning point in this dramatic struggle.
-The trainer of some 15 world champions and a peerless cornerman, Dundee laid it on the line in terms Leonard could not ignore: “You’re blowing it now, son, you’re blowing it. … We need fire and you’re not firing!
+The trainer of some fifteen world champions and a peerless cornerman, Dundee laid it on the line in terms Leonard could not ignore: “You’re blowing it now, son, you’re blowing it. … We need fire and you’re not firing!
 You’re blowing it … Ray, you’ve got to be quicker!
 You’ve gotta take it away from him!
 Speed!”

-And with that, Leonard sprang from his stool to start round 13, no longer the quarry, but taking the fight to Hearns with urgency and eventually landing a crunching right hand over Tommy’s low left.
+And with that, Leonard sprang from his stool to start round thirteen, no longer tentative, but taking the fight to Hearns with urgency and eventually landing a crunching right hand over Tommy’s low left.
 For the first time since the seventh, Hearns’ legs buckled and Sugar Ray didn’t let “The Hitman” off the hook.
-An astonishing, rapid-fire flurry of 25 unanswered punches had Hearns dazed and staggering.
+An astonishing, rapid-fire flurry of twenty-five unanswered punches had Hearns dazed and staggering.
 He fell through the ropes twice before the round ended, and it was courage alone that allowed him to survive.

-In round 14 that same courage kept Hearns on his feet though in fact he had nothing left.
+In round fourteen that same courage kept Hearns on his feet though in fact he had nothing left.
 Sugar Ray was landing shots at will and beckoning to referee Davy Pearl, who finally did step in to raise Leonard’s hand.
 No one questioned the stoppage.
 “When I didn’t hear anybody shouting at me from Hearns’ corner,” said Pearl, “I knew I had done the right thing.”

 In terms of twists and turns, it was a drama worthy of Sophocles, and the excitement and action demanded a rematch.
 Unfortunately for Thomas Hearns, and boxing fans everywhere, it would be eight long years before these two great talents clashed again. — Michael Carbert